purwar1997/shopify-website-clone/Readme.md

 ## 3. Live Deployment

-Clone of Shopify website is deployed on Vercel. `Live link` of the deployed project - [click here](https://shopify-clone-beige.vercel.app/).
+Clone of Shopify website is deployed on Vercel.
+To visit the live deployment, [click here](https://shopify-clone-beige.vercel.app/).

 ## 4. Demo Video